 Marine Corps Capt.
 Charles B. Johnson walked into the path of the tanks and stood motionless as they stopped within a foot of his face.
 He stood there for a full five minutes while not much seemed to happen.
 Eventually, an Israeli lieutenant colonel exited the lead tank to talk to Johnson.

 The Israeli told Johnson his mission, and when the Marine wouldn't budge, he demanded to speak to a general.
 When Johnson repeated his orders that the Israelis could not pass, the IDF commander told Johnson he would drive through the Marines.
 Johnson drew his sidearm, climbed up the tank and told the commander he could drive through the lines over his dead body.

 A Washington Post report of the same incident was much more action-packed.
 According to the Post report, Johnson approached the lead tank with his sidearm drawn and in ready position.
 It also says the two other tanks approached the Marines at "battle speed," Johnson climbed the tank with his pistol in the air and demanded the commander order his tanks to stop.

 However it happened, the standoff in Beirut lasted about 50 minutes, after which the IDF tanks withdrew.
 The Israeli government denied the tanks were ever trying to cross the Marines' line.
 Johnson was praised by Defense Secretary Caspar Weinberger for his "courageous action."

-Later that year, the Marine barracks in Beirut were hit by suicide bombers, killing 241 U.S. Marines.
+Later that year, the Marine barracks in Beirut were hit by suicide bombers, killing 241 U.S. military personnel.
 It soon became clear that the situation in Lebanon was getting out of hand and the Lebanese Army was collapsing.
 The Marines were moved offshore in February 1984, and the Multinational Force left Lebanon in July of that year.